mandiant/flare-fakenet-ng/docs/internals.md

   to examine (i.e. both TCP and UDP).
 * TCP defines a _connection_ as two endpoints.
-Because UDP is connectionless, we will use the more general term _conversation_ to represent the concept of a pair of endpoints that are communicating.
+Because UDP is connectionless, we will use the more general term _conversation_ to represent the concept of a pair of endpoints (again, using that term loosely) that are communicating.

 ### Traffic Flow Condition Evaluation